-- 1. Bouck, Dillon and Turriff, British Columbia Annual Practice, current edition. - 2.
+- 1. Dillon and Li-Reilly.
+British Columbia Annual Practice, current or last year's edition are both acceptable. - 2.
 Supplementary materials referenced in class.

 James Goulden (B.Com.
 (University of Calgary 1989), LL.B.
 (UBC 1992)) is a partner in the dispute resolution and litigation department with Norton Rose Fulbright Canada LLP (formerly known in Vancouver as Bull Housser LLP).
 Mr. Goulden's practice is focused in the areas of commercial, securities, land, administrative and local government litigation.
 Mr. Goulden has conducted a broad range of cases at all levels of court in British Columbia, the Federal Court of Canada and various administrative tribunals.